stackzoo/lightning-network-the-hard-way/README.md

 This may seems strange...we have 0 channels opened.
-In reality this is perfectly normal as our channel funding transaction on the blockchain need to wait 3 block confirmations before it is considered secure.
+In reality this is perfectly normal as our channel funding transaction on the blockchain need to wait 3 block confirmations before it is considered settled.
 Wait some minutes and retry:
 ```json
 {